HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

   - Fill in the RFC with attention to detail

   - Submit a pull request.
-If the PR was originally in a draft state, remove the "rfc-draft" label.
+If the pull request was originally in a draft state, remove the "rfc-draft" label.

   - Add the "rfc-community-review" label.

-  - Find the auto-generated ticket in the Zenhub `dcp-community` board and assign all Author(s) to the ticket.
+  - Find the pull request on the Zenhub `dcp-community` board and assign all Author(s) to the ticket.

   - Add a minimum two week _last call_ for the completion of the Community review to the top-level Summary section in the RFC pull request.